jtgrimes/less4laravel/README.md

 $ composer require jtgrimes\less4laravel
 ````

-Once Composer has installed or updated your packages you need to register
+Once Composer has installed or updated your packages, you need to register
 Less4Laravel with Laravel itself.
 Open up `/config/app.php` and
 find the providers key towards the bottom and add: